CardFlight/ios-demo/README.md

 sdk-sandbox
 ===========

-Private repo for internal testing of the iOS SDK
+Public repo for testing of the iOS SDK